Lesson 1

 Getting the most out of this Module

-To get the most out of this module, you should be familiar with the following C++ concepts:
+To get the most out of this module, you should already be comfortable with the following C++ concepts:

 - classes and structures,